-On the flip side, the tankless hot water heater’s flow rate is limited.
+On the flip side, flow rate is limited with this type of water heater, which is why you may find yourself with no hot water with a tankless water heater if your demand is too high or if the unit’s capacity is too small.
 If you want to run your dishwasher and take a hot shower at the same time, you could run into a problem.

 In colder climates, it’s more difficult for a tankless water heater to heat water quickly, so your water may not get as hot as you would like.
 Some homeowners choose to install more than one tankless unit in their homes to avoid this problem.

 Tankless water heaters cost between $1,175 and $3,370 to install.
 Keep in mind that electric models are usually less expensive than gas models.
 Electric tankless units run between $500 and $700, while gas models cost between $1,000 and $1,200.

 The hourly labor rates charged by professional installers will depend on your geographic area, the size of the project, and other factors.
 You may be eligible for a tax credit for switching to a tankless heater, so make sure to do your research on your utility company’s website.